joaomilho/what-is-programming-curry-on/README.md

 > …computers of the present day [are] very complicated and rather poorly defined.
 As a result, it is usually impractical to reason logically about their behavior.
 Sometimes, the only way of finding out what they will do is by experiment.
 Such experiments are certainly not mathematics.
 Unfortunately, they are not even science, because it is impossible to generalize from their results or to publish them for the benefit of other scientists.
 >
 > Tony Hoare, Mathematics of Programming<sup>11</sup>

+But this sort of empirical research can yield some generalities, like rules of thumb and guidelines, but this seems to be more in line with engineering.

 With time, the naive enthusiasm of the scientific view started to fade.
 Here's Fred Brooks assessment: